arash-mehrzadi/A-Stacking-Based-Model-for-Non-Invasive-Detection-of-Coronary-Heart-Disease/README.md

 ## Perspectives

 <div style="font-size: 13px; font-family: verdana; text-align: justify;" class="introduction">this project has four main parts consist of Data Pre-processing, Feature selection, Proposed methodology and Experimental results.
 Functions are created separately for all of mentioned parts and you can use them according to ‘all_functions_run.ipynb’ notebook guidance.
 This project tries to induct you with different methodologies in simple way and open your mind to make new opportunities.
-If you have any problem to understanding codes, please contact us throw this email address:</div>
+If you have any problem to understanding codes, please contact us through this email address:</div>
 <a href="mailto:mehrzadiarash@gmail.com">mehrzadiarash@gmail.com</a>

 ## results